KimReuter/PlauenBloc/README.md

 ### For Users:
 - 🔐 Login with Firebase
 - 🗺️ Interactive 2D map of the boulder gym
+- 📍 List view of all routes (in addition to map view)
 - 📍 Tap on markers to see Boulder details
 - ⭐ Rate how fun/beautiful a boulder is
 - 📝 Leave comments or attempt notes (e.g. “Sent on 3rd try!”)